 Wow!
 The estimation of 30000 Visitors could be right: it’s crowded – and it’s huge!
 It seems the French are vraiment entering the eCommerce space now.
 In terms of visitors, this is the biggest eCommerce show in Europe.

-We held a presentation in the conference together with our customer plantes-et-jardins.com, which was very well received.
-Interestingly, the questions afterwards were mainly about internationality, which we could answer well, as FACT-Finder is currently running live in 27 languages.
-Other conference topics covered the usual: SEO, e-Mail marketing, … mCommerce ;-)… Maybe a bit more logistics than on other conferences.
+We held a presentation at the conference together with our customer plantes-et-jardins.com, which was very well received.
+Interestingly, the questions afterward were mainly about internationality, which we could answer well, as FACT-Finder is currently running live in 27 languages.
+Other conference topics covered the usual: SEO, e-Mail marketing, … mCommerce ;-)… Maybe a bit more logistics than at other conferences.

 In total: Paris is worth the trip.
 See you next year, enchanté! 🙂